MMarek/exercises_site/README.md

     - 4 - table with random numbers with 15 places inside, from 1 to 10
     (each refresh of the page gives a new set of numbers).
     Then the loop in the loop calculates how many numbers from the result are repeated.
+    - 5 - array with various numbers, and the arithmetic average of them.

 ## Setup
 To clone and run this application, you'll need Git and React installed on your computer:
 ```